-b) Stock options
+c) Stock options

-The TSX Venture Exchange accepted for filing the Company's Stock Option Plan which was approved by the Company's shareholders at the Annual General Meeting held December 18, 2018.
+The TSX Venture Exchange accepted the Company's Stock Option Plan, which was approved by the Company's shareholders at the Annual General Meeting held on December 18, 2019.
 A rolling stock option plan has been implemented whereby a maximum of 10% of the issued shares will be reserved for issuance under the plan.
 Options can be granted for a term not to exceed ten years.
 Shareholder approval must also be obtained yearly at the Company's Annual General Meeting and in addition, submitted for review and acceptance by the Exchange each year.